GiulioSP/OpenTronsSimulation/README.md

 2)	Spread into wells

     a.
-Add buffer to magnet 1 for the highest needed concentration
+Add buffer to magdeck 1 for the highest needed concentration

     b.
 Mix

     c.
-Place in wells at magnet 2 at different volumes
+Place in wells at magdeck 2 at different volumes

     d.
 Top up buffer so all volumes are the same

     e.
-Mix each one on magnet 2
+Mix each one on magdeck 2

 3)	Incubate